anskarl/LoMRF/doc/1_1_knowledge_base.md

 -1.68 Head(f(x), t) :- AnotherPredicate(x, t)
 ```

-LoMRF uses definite clauses to create formulas that express if-and-only-if conditions to head predicates.
+LoMRF uses definite clauses to create formulas that express *if-and-only-if* conditions to head predicates.
 In that way LoMRF implicitly introduces closed-world assumption to head predicates.
-To explain that feature assume that we have the following definite clauses:
+To better illustrate this, assume that we have the following definite clauses:

 ```lang-none
 Head(f(x), t) :- FooPredicate(x, t) ^ !BarPredicate(z(t)).